Modal

 - Container

-- Wraps the modal content, buttons, and close control
+- Wraps modal content, buttons, and close control

-- Often has a visible border or shadow to visually separate it from the page
+- Has visible border or shadow separating it from the page

-- Can be centered on the screen or aligned to another element
+- Centers on screen or aligns to another element

 - Header